interwap/CharleyApp/README.md

 ## Media
 All attachments and media files can be accessed via the host url: [troubleshooting.charleyapp.com/](http://troubleshooting.charleyapp.com/)

-Accepted media files and are formats are listed below
+Accepted media files and are formats are listed below:

 ------------ | -------------
 Images | JPG, PNG